 Why do we say so?
 Because ERP, in its real sense, would mean EVERY RESOURCE PLANNED!
 Right from the supply chain to the shop floor, from HR to accounts payable and everything in between.

 Theoretically, this sounds like a solution to most problems.
 It’s like magic.
 But ask those who really get to the implementation.
 Some take years, end up increasing their budget 10X and have their CPAs skyrocketing.
-Then, there’s the statistical reality check!
+Many times, ERP implementation failure is a sad reality.

-According to Gartner, an average of 75% of ERP projects fail.
+According to Gartner, the ERP implementation failure rate is almost 75%!
 In fact, McKinsey estimates that over 70% of all digital transformations fail.

-Project schedules are essential for ERP implementation.
+Project schedules are essential to avoid ERP implementation failure.
 Some companies try to fasten the process in a bid to get ROI faster.
 They tend to back-schedule the implementation go-live date.
-Then, many details are missed.
+Then, many details are missed and ERP implementation failure rate increases.

 In 1999, the global manufacturer of chocolates and sugar confectionery Hershey Foods Corporation faltered during the final leg of the ERP implementation.
 They started revamping their software infrastructure in 1997 when their operations were scaling worldwide, and they needed a system to align processes.
 Hershey opted to quicken the process and opted for the Big Bang go-live of ERP.
 It implemented many modules in one go, most of which could not even be tested appropriately due to a lack of time.
 Top it all up, this was being planned in the holiday season!
 There were obviously going to be issues in order fulfilment and process management.
 Hershey failed to fulfil orders to distributors and retailers despite having stock in their warehouses.
 Thus, the company’s stocks crashed, and revenue dipped in the final quarters of 1999.

 For a project of this scale to be implemented in a company with global operations, plans need to be in place, and timelines have to be prioritized.
-Within a short time frame, ERP implementation, testing of each component, monitoring and more elements fail.
+Within a short time frame, ERP implementation failure is bound to happen.
 Employee training for the new system also becomes a key challenge.

 However, Hershey quickly rebounded and implemented SAP ERP by September 2002, much below the estimated budget and before the schedule.
 They appointed a new CIO, under whose leadership thorough software testing and robust implementation were executed.
 Many other factors led to the implementation failures initially and success later on.

-This was an old yet classing example of ERP failure.
+Hershey failed ERP implementation is a classic case.
 But the world had lessons to learn.

 Today, there are more problems as times changed and complexities increased.